-The federal and provincial governments both gave their approval to the dam last year, despite the findings of the environmental assessment.
-In May of this year, the BC government announced that construction would begin this summer, despite legal challenges launched by First Nations and non-Indigenous landowners.
+In 2015, the federal and provincial governments both gave their approval to the dam, despite the findings of the environmental assessment.
+In May 2016, the BC government announced that construction would begin this summer, despite legal challenges launched by First Nations and non-Indigenous landowners.

 What's especially shocking is that neither government has provided a clear explanation of why they think the harm that would be caused by the dam can be justified.
 In fact, in response to the legal challenges launched by affected First Nations, the federal government has explicitly stated that at no point in the entire process was the question of justification ever really considered.

 Furthermore, other sources of electricity generation that could potentially avoid such devastating harm were never explored.

 Harry Swain, a former federal deputy minister of Indian Affairs who headed in the environmental impact assessment of Site C, has commented that the project should have been deferred, saying, "There’s a whole bunch of unanswered questions."

 Amnesty International recently carried out the first of a series of fact-finding missions to northeastern BC to look at the social impacts of the massive scale of resource development, including oil and gas development, already being carried out in the region.

 Intensive resource development in northeast BC has created a lot of high wage jobs in the region.
 But the rapid pace of development and the necessity of bringing in thousands upon thousands of temporary and transient workers to fill these jobs has also created serious social problems that are not being properly dealt with.
 Problems like a severe housing shortage, a shortage of doctors, and a shortage of quality, affordable day care.
 Problems like an enormous gulf in wages between women and men.
 Problems like rampant drug and alcohol abuse.
 Problems like overstretched police forces and underfunded and overworked social service agencies.